 (a) All individual or group health insurance coverage and health-benefit plans delivered, issued for delivery, or renewed in this state on or after January 1, 2005, that provide medical and surgical benefits with respect to mastectomy, excluding supplemental policies that only provide coverage for specified diseases or other supplemental policies, shall provide, in a case of any person covered in the individual market or covered by a group health plan, coverage for:

 (1) Reconstruction of the breast on which the mastectomy has been performed;

 (2) Surgery and reconstruction of the other breast to produce a symmetrical appearance; and

-(3) Prostheses and treatment of physical complications, including lymphademas, at all stages of mastectomy; in a manner determined in consultation with the attending physician and the patient.
-Such coverage may be subject to annual deductibles and coinsurance provisions applied to the mastectomy and consistent with those established for other benefits under the plan or coverage.
+(3) Prostheses and treatment of physical complications, including lymphademas, at all stages of mastectomy; in a manner determined in consultation with the attending physician, physician assistant as defined in § 5-54-2, or an advance practice registered nurse as defined in § 5-34-3, and the patient.
 As used in this section, "mastectomy" means the removal of all or part of a breast.
-Written notice of the availability of such coverage shall be delivered to the participant upon enrollment and annually thereafter.
+Written notice of the availability of this coverage shall be delivered to the participant upon enrollment and annually thereafter.

-(b) As used in this section, "prosthetic devices" means and includes the provision of initial and subsequent prosthetic devices pursuant to an order of the patient's physician or surgeon.
+(b) As used in this section, "prosthetic devices" means and includes the provision of initial and subsequent prosthetic devices pursuant to an order of the patient's physician, physician assistant, advance practice registered nurse, or surgeon.